burakbayramli/astromaestro/README.md

 # Astro Maestro

-This project aims to combine numerology, psychology, astrology, and numerology.
-Most people know about sun signs (Capricorn, Taurus, etc) which gives 1 out of 12 possibilities.
-One method we show here uses (by G. Lewi) all sun and moon combinations, 12x12 = 144 character descriptions.
+This project aims to combine numerology, psychology, and astrology.
+Most know about sun signs (Capricorn, Taurus, etc) which gives 1 out of 12 possibilities.
+One method we show here uses (by
+G. Lewi) all sun and moon combinations, 12x12 = 144 character descriptions.
 Grant Lewi method also looks at other planetary combinations that can supply more in-depth information.
 Jan Spiller looks at moon readings differently; the result is another detailed